 The park is open daily from 6:00 A.M. to 10:00 P.M. from April 1 to October 31, and 6:00 A.M. to 7:00 P.M. from November 1 to March 31, and these hours are strictly enforced.
 Visitors found on the battlefield after park hours will be arrested and prosecuted for trespassing.

 While it is good fun to visit haunted places, respect at Gettysburg is in order.
-Thousands of men and boys died horrific, bloody deaths, and Carolyn Hughes believes that their spirits remain.
-She has seen them, heard them and photographed them, and she would like to remind those who visit Gettysburg's haunted battlefields and hospitals of the sacrifices of blood made on those fields.
+Thousands of men and boys died horrific, bloody deaths, and their spirits remain.
+People have seen, heard, and photographed spirits of men whose sacrifices of blood remain on those fields.
 The energy from those three days remains long after the battle ended, and confused spirits may remain as well.
 While chasing the ghosts of Gettysburg, take a moment to reflect on the lives that were lost in the bloodiest battle on American soil.